 Band 5 (Near InfraRed) – is very important in terms of ecological monitoring as the Near InfraRed is the spectrum reflected from water contained in plants.
 Combination of bands 3, 4, 5 is used to monitor plants and forests more precisely than simply monitoring the greenness picture.
 This band combination is also useful for drainage and soils monitoring during the crops studies.

-Bands 5,4,3 where 5 is false colored to the scarlet, band 4 is green and band 3 is blue.
+Bands 5, 4, 3 where 5 is false colored to the scarlet, band 4 is green and band 3 is blue.
 Vegetations near Munster, Germany are more visible in the spectrum rather than in standard RGB.
-The red color indicates plantations, however, woods are reflected in green.
+The red color indicates plantations (coniferous forests are reflected in darker red or even brown compared to deciduous), green-blue color – urban areas, while water bodies are close to black color.

 Band 1 (Deep Blue/Violet) –the sensor band in this operation mode is able to collect deep blue color and as a result, helps to monitor coasts as well as to distinguish the dust particles or smoke in the air.